Synthetic learner: model-free inference on treatments over time: Discussion

 \section{Discussion}

 In this paper, we have introduced a novel strategy for estimating treatment effects and testing the null hypothesis of interest in the presence of time-dependent observations.
-Motivated by applications in the social sciences, we have considered the scenario of one treated unit observed before and after the treatment with controls serving as covariates.
-We developed a novel algorithm, denoted as Synthetic Learner that predicts the counterfactual building on multiple regression methods.
-In practice, practitioners seek to predict counterfactuals using many models with unknown theoretical properties.
-Our framework provides a starting point for performing inference which is valid regardless of the class of models under consideration.
-Building on the Neyman-Rubin potential outcome framework, we outlined the importance of considering carry-over effects, i.e., treatment effects that propagate over time.
-We use a simple yet effective strategy that takes into account these effects.
-Carryover effects, first discussed in \cite{robins1986new}, are often ignored in the literature on Synthetic Control, while they can bring substantial bias to standard estimators.
-The presence of one single treated unit with a given time of the adoption of the policy brings substantial challenges from an identification perspective.
-We considered three scenarios of increasing complexity.
-First we consider the case of the adoption date being deterministic, $T_0$ and fixed treatment effects similarly to \cite{chernozhukov2017exact}, \cite{chernozhukov2018inference}, \cite{arkhangelsky2018synthetic} among others.
-We show that, under stationarity and mixing conditions, our algorithm controls the nominal size regardless of the class of base-algorithm under consideration, even in the presence of misspecification bias.
-The case of deterministic time of the adoption of the policy is necessary for theoretical guarantees with one single treated unit.
-Extending this result to non-deterministic $T_0$ is conceptually feasible in the presence of multiple units treated at different points in time.
-Moreover, we show that the estimator for the average treatment effect is consistent under weak assumptions, letting $T_0$ be non-deterministic.
-Third, in the same spirit of \cite{boruvka2018assessing}, we considered the case of treatment effects being potentially heterogeneous in the population.
-We provide bounds on the predictive performance under this complex scenario, and we pioneer the idea of estimating heterogeneous treatment effect via T-Learning and X-learning for time-dependent observations.
+We developed a novel algorithm, denoted as Synthetic Learner, that predicts the counterfactual building on multiple regression methods.
+Our framework provides a starting point for performing estimation and inference, which is valid regardless of the class of models under consideration.

+The presence of one single treated unit at a given time of adopting the policy brings substantial challenges from an identification perspective.
+We considered three scenarios of interest.
+First, (i) the adoption date is deterministic, $T_0$ and fixed treatment effects similarly to \cite{chernozhukov2017exact}, \cite{chernozhukov2018t}, \cite{arkhangelsky2019synthetic} among others.
+We show that, under stationarity and mixing conditions, our algorithm controls the nominal size regardless of the class of base algorithm under consideration, even in the presence of misspecification bias.
+Extending this result to non-deterministic $T_0$ is conceptually feasible in the presence of multiple units treated at different points in time. (ii) We consider a random and exogenous time of treatment, and under stationarity assumptions, we show that the estimator for the average treatment effect is consistent under weak assumptions, letting $T_0$ be non-deterministic.
+Finally, (iii) we let the treatment time be \textit{sequentially} exogenous, without assuming any stationarity condition.
+We provide bounds on the predictive performance under this complex scenario.
+Our paper also opens new questions on constructing valid machine learning methods for causal inference when units exhibit dependence.
+We leave it to future research its study for inference on conditional average treatment effects under heterogeneous effects and endogenous treatment time.